Why should I invest in gold?

 A major development in gold mine production over the last few decades has been the greater geographical dispersal of production.
-China is now the world’s largest gold producing country with Australia, the US, Russia and South Africa the next major producers (in order of annual tonnage produced in 2011).
+China is the world’s largest gold producing country with Australia, the US, Russia, Peru and South Africa the next major producers (in order of annual tonnage produced in 2012).
 However, gold is produced from mines on every continent except Antarctica, where all forms of mining are prohibited.
 There are over seven hundred gold mines operating worldwide, ranging in scale from minor to enormous, and around seven hundred more that produce gold as a bi-product.

 This figure doesn’t include mining at the very small-scale, artisanal and often ‘unofficial’ level, which, while it has increased dramatically over the last few years, is generally extremely labour-intensive and inefficient, producing relatively small amounts of gold in tonnage terms.

 Today, the overall level of global mine production is relatively stable.
 Annual production has averaged approximately 2,550 tonnes over the last five years (to end 2012).
 Production over the last few years has been marginally above this level largely due to the escalated levels of exploration and project development expenditure over the last decade which have finally started to bear fruit.
 That said, the number of significant new finds continues to diminish and the basic stability of production reflects the fact that when new mines are developed, they are mostly serving to replace current output, rather than expanding global production levels.

 The best estimates available suggest that the total volume of gold ever mined up to the end of 2012 was approximately 174,100 tonnes, of which around 60% has been mined since 1950.